NandouLopes/yPoemas/README.md

-yPoemas is an application that randomly gathers words and phrases from specific databases and organize them into thousands of newdifferent poems or poetic texts.
+yPoemas is an application that randomly gathers words and phrases from specific databases and organize them into thousands of new different poems or poetic texts.